EazyAutodelete/docs/add-to-server.md

 2. **Find EazyAutodelete** in the member list
 3. **Right-click the bot** and select "Kick" or "Ban"
 4. All configs will stop working immediately
-5. No data is left behind (configs are stored on bot servers, not Discord)

 **Note:** Kicking the bot does NOT delete its configuration data.
 If you re-add it later, you'll need to recreate configs from scratch as a security measure.